jorgenkg/python-proxy-rotator/README.md

-# Python Proxy Rotator
+#Python Proxy Rotator
 ####An automatic python proxy rotator.
 (Supports SSL proxies)

 ##Currently known bugs
 * Has currently a static set of proxies and lacks an efficient way to check if the remote proxy server is alive.
-* Sometimes CSS documents doesn't load properly on the first tries (probably due to the threaded requests and `async="async"` tag in the HTML page.
+* You may experience various "server errors" due to unstable proxy servers

 ##Introduction
 This is a multithreaded, man-in-the-middle proxy rotator acting as a relay for HTTP-requests.
 The goal is to make it harder to track you as a web user.

 #####Not only is it unnecessarily overkill, but it is also really cool.

 A single webpage includes mulitple files: css, images, scripts and so on.
-This server creates a news request for each of those objects through a new proxy, making it appear as your request acctually originates for mulitple clients (and potentially multiple countries).
-By using non-transparent, SSL proxies it will be a tough nut to crack if someone decided to listen to you outgoing data traffic.
+This server creates a new request for each and everyone of those objects through a new proxy, making it appear as your request acctually originates for mulitple clients ("omni browsing").
+By using non-transparent SSL proxies, this will be a tough nut to crack if someone decided to listen to you outgoing data traffic.

 #####Planned features:
 * SOCKS4 and SOCKS5 support